bjartnes/http-workshop/README.md

 - 💡 These are good to get better insights, likely include some more thinking/playing around on your own.
 Can be skipped.
 - 🎓 For extra points and deep-dive, feel free to skip, likely includes more work and things to figure out on your own.

+### HTTP Basics
+This part covers the basics of HTTP.
+It should be possible to do with a basic knowledge of web development.

 - [Part 1 TCP/IP Basics](assignments/part_1_tcpip/tcp.md)
 - [Part 2 HTTP Basics](assignments/part_2_being_a_server/http_server_basics.md)
 - [Part 3 Responses](assignments/part_3_being_a_client/http_basics.md)
 - [Part 4 Browsers](assignments/part_4_browsers/html.md)

+### Proxies and hypermedia

+This part covers HTTP proxies (reverse-proxies) and goes into details of configuring nginx, running load tests on HTTP and some more advanced hypermedia applications and is likely going to be difficult to do without having worked with programming web applications.

 - [Part 5 Proxies](assignments/part_5_proxies/proxies.md)
 - [Part 6 Hypermedia](assignments/part_6_hypermedia/hypermedia.md)